ENTEL-WNG/CoAPoverBP-no-proxy-version/README.md

 - [ ] Utilize aiocoaps internal token and MID handlingn, where applicable.
 - [ ] Modify the aiocoap library code for the message id overflow scenario.
 - [ ] Handle CON messages and the corresponding retransmissions correctly.
 - [ ] Handle other message types correctly

+## AUTHORS:

+## FUNDING:
+This research was funded in part by the Spanish MCIU/AEI/10.13039/501100011033/ FEDER/UE through project PID2023-146378NB-I00, and by Secretaria d'Universitats i Recerca del departament d'Empresa i Coneixement de la Generalitat de Catalunya with the grant number 2021 SGR 00330